 Childhood in Calcutta

-On September 01, 1896, the day after Janmashtami (the auspicious appearance day of Lord Sri Krsna) in a little house in the Tollygunge suburb of Calcutta, a male child was born.
-His father, Gour Mohan De, and his mother Rajani named him Abhay Charan (one who is fearless – having taken shelter at the lotus feet of Lord Krsna).
+On September 01, 1896, the day after Janmashtami (the auspicious appearance day of Lord Sri Krishna) in a little house in the Tollygunge suburb of Calcutta, a male child was born.
+His father, Gour Mohan De, and his mother Rajani, named him Abhay Charan (one who is fearless – having taken shelter at the lotus feet of Lord Krishna).